Sapphire Point Wedding | Winter | Dillon, CO

 As implied by the photos they skipped the skydiving idea and went for moving the wedding up, rallying the family in that could make it, and making the day their own.
 They were staying at the Double Tree in Breckenridge.
 They borrowed some chairs from the hotel to use for the ceremony.
 That day the trail was a little icy but thankfully only 1 photographer fell due to getting distracted by seeing someone they knew.
 (Shout out to Nikon – We love your durable equipment!)
 There was a box with letters and a bottle of the favorite bottle of wine from this year.
 There were some readings, custom vows, rings exchanged, and a preemptive kiss attempt.
 It was one of those moments when you think its to the ‘you may now kiss the bride’ and you go 50% but then realize you were a little early.
 Overall the day was simple with some family photos and couple photos afterwards.

-You can see more mountain weddings here.
 If you like what you see here and are considering using this location here are some of the other weddings we have done at the Sapphire Point Overlook as well as shoots at Sapphire Point.
+Here is our Guide to Weddings at Sapphire Point Overlook which gives specific details about the location as well as examples by month.